Best Acoustic Guitar Under 300 – The Sweet Spot for Value

 Wood

-Here’s a rundown of popular tonewoods found on the best acoustic guitar under $300:
+Here’s a quick rundown of tonewoods you’re likely to encounter on a best acoustic guitar under $300:

 Shape and Size